isabella232/document-services.en/help/usecases/FinanceWorkflowsJava.md

 The PDF format, however, can be challenging to process and automate, especially when combining multiple data sources — a common use case in the financial industry.
 Building a custom solution to process PDF documents is an option, but there is no need to invest too much time and money in software and infrastructure.
 Adobe Document Services provides all the necessary tools, services, and features to process and extract data from PDF documents.

-In this tutorial, learn how to use Adobe Document Services APIs for Java Spring Boot applications to build a model-view-controller (MVC) app that extracts content from PDF documents, converts it to other data formats such as Excel, combines multiple PDFs, and password protects the resources.
+In this tutorial, learn how to use Adobe Document Services APIs for Java Spring Boot applications.
+You build a model-view-controller (MVC) app that extracts content from PDF documents, converts it to other data formats such as Excel, combines multiple PDFs, and password protects the resources.
 This tutorial explains how to process PDF documents and show them on your websites using the Adobe [PDF Embed API](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-embed.html).

 ## Setup

 Adobe Document Services uses an authentication system to control resource access.
 To access the services, you must request an API key from Adobe for your organization or application.
 If you have an API key, continue to the next section.
-If you want to create a new API key, visit [Getting Started](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) in the Document Services site.
-You can create a key using their free trial which provides 1,000 document transactions that can be used for up to 6 months.
+To create a new API key, visit [Getting Started](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) in the Document Services site.
+You can create a key using their free trial which provides 1,000 document transactions that can be used for up to six months.

-Note that to follow along with this tutorial, you need two sets of API keys:
+To follow along with this tutorial, you need two sets of API keys:

 * Adobe PDF Services — used to process the PDF document